 Making change last

-This summer, taking a break from Minkowski, I went on a family holiday to Croatia.
+One time, I went on a family holiday to Croatia.
 It’s a beautiful country with great nature and we planned for a whole lot of activities to do outdoor.
 One of those activities was rock climbing and it had a great lesson about change in it that is applicable to all businesses that want to make change in their organizations last.

 Practice makes perfect